-Tiger Saw’s seventh album, “The Featherweight“, will be released on vinyl on March 15, 2019!
+Tiger Saw’s seventh album, “The Featherweight“, was released on vinyl and chocolate bar + download on March 15, 2019!

 For 20 years, Tiger Saw has garnered acclaim for it’s minimalist, slowcore sound, establishing themselves at the forefront of the DIY, community-based New England indie folk scene.
 Over time, they’ve created their own take on r&b music, a style they dubbed “Basement Soul”.
 Now, with the release of their seventh album, “The Featherweight”, the band’s new songs are a reverent celebratory homage to 1970’s funk, dance, and soul music.

 Tiger Saw’s 2007 release “Tigers on Fire” featured loose, off-the-cuff paeans to the hundreds of dirty and dark basement parties where they cut their teeth.
 Among the album’s musicians were members of Dirty Projectors, White Hinterland, and Deer Tick.

 Now, a decade later, Tiger Saw returns to the sound.
 Bandleader Dylan Metrano enlisted bassist Erik Tans, freshly home from a long African ethnomusical journey.
 The mysterious Pushcart Prize-nominated poet and musician Jim Rioux was drafted to kiss the drums.
 They improvised spare, funky bass-heavy grooves that would become the foundations for the new songs.
 The band recorded at Portsmouth, NH’s Electric Cave studio with producer and multi-instrumentalist Marc McElroy.
 McElroy’s encyclopedic knowledge of funk, soul, and r&b music and mastery of analogue keyboards steered the songs into a reverent celebratory homage to 1970’s dance and soul music.